 You can bring your own provisions for the weekend, but in case you forget something the cabin has a selection of items that are free and for purchase.
 The items include coffee, tea, oatmeal, almond milk, pasta, trail mix, and ginger beer just to name a few.
 The kitchen is fully stocked with all the cups, plates, pots and pans you need.
 Honestly, all you need is a change of clothes, a game or two, good friends or a book and perhaps a bottle of wine or cider!

 One cool feature about Getaway is the box in your cabin to place your phone in and leave it for the duration of your stay.
-Perfect for those looking to truly unplug for the weekend.
+Perfect for those looking to truly unplug.

 We had such a great time we’re already planning to return at the end of summer.
-Spending a weekend with no internet, TV, and your phone if you like, exploring the countryside and it’s wineries and cideries is truly the perfect getaway.
+Spending a weekend with no internet, TV, and your phone if you like, exploring the countryside and its wineries and cideries are truly the perfect getaways.
 It’s time you book yours.

 Don’t live in the DC, Boston, or New York areas?
 There is an option on the Getaway website to nominate your city.